reima-ecom/reima-theme/content/status.md

 ## Changes in 2020-09-15

 - Change footer copyright text to say Reima Oy (previously mentioned us.reima.com)
-- Newsletter updated for usage across all Shopify shops
+- Newsletter updated for usage across all Shopify shops, and configuration moved to "announcements"

 ## Changes in 2020-09-09